 Stop along the way and visit the Cable Car Barn and Museum, which houses the 40+ cable cars at night.
 This garage, repair shop and museum, which houses the original cable car from 1873, is also the powerhouse that operates the wire cables for the entire cable car system over its 17 miles (25 km).

-When Andrew Hallidie, a mechanic from London, who made wire cables, saw a horse drawn wagon drag its cargo and the horses down a steep hill, he decided that there had to be a better and safer way to cross over San Francisco's numerous steep hills.
-By 1889, there were eight lines in the City, and by 1906, the year of the Great Earthquake and Fire, there were over 600 Cable Cars in use.
-But by the middle of the 20th Century, the automobile and combustion engine buses had made the cable car system obsolete.
-Before they were totally dismantled, a hue and cry went out to preserve the last three lines.
-And in 1984, a complete overhaul of all the tracks ensured that the famous Cable Cars of San Francisco would be around for another 100 years.
+When Andrew Hallidie, a mechanic from London who made wire cables, saw a horse-drawn wagon drag its cargo and the horses down a steep hill, he decided that there had to be a better and safer way to cross over San Francisco's numerous steep hills.
+By 1889, there were eight lines in the city, and by 1906, the year of the Great Earthquake and Fire, there were over 600 cable cars in use.
+By the middle of the 20th Century, automobiles and combustion engine buses had made the cable car system obsolete.
+Before they were totally dismantled, a hue and cry went out to preserve the last three lines and in 1984, a complete overhaul of all the tracks ensured that the famous cable cars of San Francisco would be around for another 100 years.

-At the Inn San Francisco, we recommend you try the Powell-Hyde Cable Car for the best views and the exhilarating descent down Hyde Street with the killer view of San Francisco Bay, the Golden Gate Bridge and Alcatraz.
-Each car seats 29 to 34 with another 20 to 40 passengers standing, including the thrilling possibility of hanging on the side of the car as it races up and down the many hills at a top speed of 9.5 mph (15.5 km/h).
+Inn San Francisco recommends you try the Powell-Hyde cable car for the best views and the exhilarating descent down Hyde Street with the killer view of San Francisco Bay, the Golden Gate Bridge and Alcatraz.
+Each car seats 29 to 34, with another 20 to 40 passengers standing.

 Visit the Tourist and Visitors Center at Powell and Market Streets for a possible discount fare or day pass.